dthor/dthor.github.io/publications/publications.md

 ### IN PREPARATION
 ***
+[7] Fox, E. W., R. A. Hill, S. G. Leibowitz, A. R. Olsen, **D. J. Thornbrugh** and M. H. Weber _In Review_.
+Assessing the accuracy and stability of variable selection methods for random forest modeling in ecology.
+Ecological Applications.

+[6] Hill, R. A., E. W. Fox, S. G. Leibowitz, A. R. Olsen, **D. J. Thornbrugh** and M. H. Weber _In Review_.
+Predictive Mapping of the Biotic Condition of Conterminous-USA Rivers and Streams.
+Ecological Applications.

-[4] **Thornbrugh, D. J.**, S. G. Leibowitz, R. A. Hill, M. H. Weber, A. R. Olsen, J. E. Flotemersch, J. L. Stoddard and D. V Peck. _In Preparation_.
+[5] **Thornbrugh, D. J.**, S. G. Leibowitz, R. A. Hill, M. H. Weber, A. R. Olsen, J. E. Flotemersch, J. L. Stoddard and D. V Peck. _In Review_.
 Mapping Watershed Integrity for the Conterminous United States.
 Ecological Indicators.

+[4] Bellmore, R. A., J. E. Compton, J. R. Brooks, E. W. Fox, R. A. Hill and **D. J. Thornbrugh** _In Review_.
+Relative importance of anthropogenic sources and internal sinks for nitrogen concentration in US national streams and rivers.
+Proceedings of the National Academy of Sciences.

 [3] **Thornbrugh, D. J.**, D. M. Infante and Y. Tsang. _In Preparation_.
 Regional trends of biodiversity indices: natural landscape and human land use controls on stream fish assemblages.
 Diversity and Distributions.